Parameter-interval estimation for cooperative reactive sputtering processes: Introduction

 The state variables~$x_\mathrm{ta}(t)$,~$x_\mathrm{rg}(t)$ are indirectly given by~$y_\mathrm{sb}(t)$ and~$y_\lambda(t)$, which represent raw sensor signals.
 Since~$x_\mathrm{su}(t)$ is an important film-quality indicator, reflecting the chemical composition, but only its steady-state behaviour~$x_\mathrm{su}^\mathrm{eq}$ can be captured by ex-situ measurements, a monitoring problem arises.
 This concerns the surface behaviour $x_\mathrm{su}(t)$ during process runtime.

 An interval observer can be systematically designed based on the standard nonlinear process model~\citep{Berg:2005} to give guaranteed bounds on~$x_\mathrm{su}(t)$~\citep{Schneider:2023:ccta}.
-However, the process model is in practice parametrized by uncertain parameters and, therefore, guaranteed parameter intervals must be estimated to maintain the guaranteed bounds of the interval observer.
+However, the process model has in practice uncertain parameters and, therefore, guaranteed parameter intervals must be estimated to maintain the guaranteed bounds of the interval observer.

 To address this estimation task, the present contribution introduces a novel method, based on a rigorous monotonicity analysis, to systematically determine parameter intervals for the well-established process model~\citep{Berg:2014} of reactive sputtering.
 Its practical applicability for state-estimation tasks is demonstrated by an experimental validation, which also reveals structural limitations of the well-established process model.